Dr. Tom explores Narcissism, its development, and the Archetypes of the Wildman and the Divine Child.

 Dr. Tom explores the idea of the absent father in the development of primary and secondary narcissism.
 He analyzes and amplifies the themes present in the original story Echo and Narcissus as a means to develop an ecological understanding of narcissism and its effects on healthy and unhealthy ego development.

 Who looks outside, dreams; who looks inside, awakes.
-(Carl Gustav Jung) Narcissism has recently become a booming topic of discussion both amongst professionals in the psychological community and the public at large.
-The well known psychological publication, Psychology Today, offers a myriad of information, advice, and even tests to find out if you are dating a… Continue Reading
+(Carl Gustav Jung) Narcissism has recently become a booming topic of discussion both amongst professionals in the psychological community and the public at … Continue reading Echo and Narcissus: Towards an Ecological Understanding of the Narcissism and Healthy Ego Development

 The Holy Triune explores the archetypal family structure using Jung’s analytical theory of archetypes to explore early childhood development.